imasillypirate/DopplerDemo/README.md

 The observed wave, which is displayed in the upper right-hand corner during the simulation, is determined by counting the number of rings which will pass the observer in the next 5 turns, divided by 5, which is why the timing isn't perfect and it wobbles a bit in some situations.
 This part isn't perfect, but remember, this is for demonstrations, not for science.

+Please feel free to use this code or program in full or in part in whatever capacity you choose with attribution.
+I'd love to hear how you use it!

 Please feel free to email me with questions: imasillypirate@gmail.com